 The Norwegian Forest Cat is a breed where beauty comes at a price.
 This stunning breed has a long, thick coat, originally designed to protect itself from the cold Norwegian winters.
 If you own one, you’ll need to spend a few minutes every other day brushing its long coat to prevent any mats or tangles.
 A type of kitty that you wouldn’t think needed a lot of grooming due to its lack of hair is the Sphynx.
 Because these lovable kitties have no hair, their skin’s natural oils can build up and collect dirt, meaning it requires weekly baths to keep clean.
 They also need protecting just like we do when seasons change.
 Make sure you get it a jumper in the winter and special sun cream in summer, as they’re prone to getting sunburned!

 If you are currently looking for your perfect feline friend, there are many different options that you need to consider.
 For example, a pure-bred kitty will cost a lot more than a non-pedigree, so bear this in mind when searching.
 Also, there are many different places where you can look to find your new pet, from local reputable breeders to your nearest animal shelter.
-Before you pick up your new feline friend, there are plenty of things that you have to prepare, including getting the house ready, buying any essentials you may need and ensuring you’ve got comprehensive pet insurance to keep them covered.
-If you have any questions about Asda Money Pet Insurance, call us on 0800 181 4904 and we’ll be happy to help.
+Before you pick up your new feline friend, there are plenty of things that you have to prepare, including getting the house ready, buying any essentials you may need and ensuring you’ve got pet insurance to keep them covered.
+Here at Asda Money we have a range of pet insurance cover types available.
+Find out more about Asda Money Pet Insurance provided by Legal & General here.

 Find this story useful?
 Share it with a friend

 To get the most from your money when travelling abroad, research is crucial.
 So here at...

 If you’re planning on taking multiple trips abroad, it would be worth looking in to ann...